 B. Proprietary Devices

-Proprietary BMPs are currently not eligible for nutrient and sediment reduction credits within the CBP modeling framework.
 When a sufficient number of non-proprietary designs for the BMP (e.g., floating wetland treatment BMP) have become available and been researched for removal efficiencies, then that class of BMPs will be eligible for the Expert Panel process.
 However, proprietary BMPs, which meet the definition(s) and qualifying conditions established by the Expert Panel for a class of BMPs, can receive nutrient and sediment reduction credit assigned to that class.
 Additional credit for proprietary design modifications to the BMP will not be granted.

 C. Existing estimates or treatment processes